Andra Day: Career

+Music

 After high school, Day worked about 20 different jobs, including one as a children's entertainer.
 In 2010, Stevie Wonder's then-wife, Kai Millard, noticed Day performing at a strip mall and brought her to the attention of her husband.
 Day received a call from Wonder himself soon after.
 No immediate partnership was formed, but the two reconnected around a year later.
 Wonder introduced Day to producer Adrian Gurvitz at that time.
 Gurvitz would eventually collaborate on Day's debut album a few years later.

 Day was signed in 2011 to a development deal with Buskin Records founded by Jeffrey Evans, who Day asked to be her manager in 2013.
 Later Day & Buskin earned a record deal with Warner Bros.
 Records in part because of the popularity of her numerous unplugged covers and mashups on her YouTube channel, most of which were filmed in her sister's bedroom in San Diego.
 Her covers include Jessie J's "Mamma Knows Best", Eminem's "Lose Yourself", and Muse's "Uprising" among others.
 She was also known for mashups including one that patched together The Notorious B.I.G.'s "Big Poppa" with Marvin Gaye's "Let's Get It On" and another that combined Amy Winehouse's "He Can Only Hold Her" and Lauryn Hill's "Doo Wop (That Thing)".